Ebonsignori/obsidian-auto-journal/README.md

   ```
   </details>

 - [@ Symbol Linking](https://github.com/Ebonsignori/obsidian-at-symbol-linking) I keep a `People` directory at the top of my journal that I regularly link to with the `@` symbol.
-This plugin will only look for links in that directory when typing `@` if you configure it to
+You can configure this plugin to only look for links in that directory when typing `@`

-- [Google Photos](https://github.com/alangrainger/obsidian-google-photos) Useful way to include photos in each of your entries but still manage them in a separate app.
-This plugin will create thumbnails so you can still see the photos, but they'll be hosted by Google and not take up too much space in your vault.
+- [Google Photos](https://github.com/alangrainger/obsidian-google-photos) Useful way to include photos in each of your entries but while storing them in a separate app.
+This plugin will create thumbnails so you can still see the photos, but they'll be hosted by Google and not take up space in your vault.

 ## Installing